ilyasotkov/learning-kubernetes/docs/03-administration/README.md

 ## Step-by-step

 1. Create a Kubernetes cluster and an auto-scaling node pool.
+You create the cluster as a certain Google Account holder, in a certain project within a certain zone.

 2. Initial-connect to the cluster.